actionjdjackson/fetch_coding_exercise/README.md

     "N_LOOPS": 5
   }
   ```
-  - `URL`: The URL of the game website
+  - `URL`: "The URL of the game website"
-  - `DEFAULT_BROWSER`: Ask, Chrome, Firefox, Edge, Safari, or Internet Explorer
+  - `DEFAULT_BROWSER`: "Ask", "Chrome", "Firefox", "Edge", "Safari", or "Internet Explorer"
-  - `SMART`: Y or N for using the smart algorithm, versus regular or random algorithms
+  - `SMART`: "Y" or "N" or "R" for using the smart algorithm (Y), versus brute force (N) or random (R) algorithms
   - `WAIT_TIME`: # of seconds to wait after finding the fake bar, before exiting or looping
   - `PAUSE_TIME`: # of seconds to pause in between weighings, to allow the interface to "catch up"
-  - `LOOP`: Y or N for looping the algorithm on a fresh load of the page
+  - `LOOP`: "Y" or "N" for looping the algorithm on a fresh load of the page
-  - `N_LOOPS`: Number of loops to execute (a loop is a complete refresh of the URL and its components, and re-running of the selected algorithm)
+  - `N_LOOPS`: # of loops to execute (a loop is a complete refresh of the URL and its components, and re-running of the selected algorithm)

 3. If you are running Safari, please make sure you go to the Develop menu, and enable 'Allow Remote Automation'